RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ---
 ## Nintendo 64
+Recently, mainly in thanks to the huge success of the Super Mario 64 project, there has been revived interest in Nintendo 64 Decompilation.
+While most projects are still in very early stages, there are a few that meet the criteria for this list.

+### Mario Kart 64
+{% include link-to-other-site.html url="https://github.com/ProjectRevoTPP/mk64" description="A very early decompilation of Mario Kart 64 (U) source" image="https://upload.wikimedia.org/wikipedia/en/7/7e/Mario_Kart_64box.png" title="A Mario Kart 64 disassembly"  %}

 ### Super Mario 64
 {% include link-to-other-site.html url="https://github.com/n64decomp/sm64" description="This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem. it uses the original IRIX based compiler toolchain to build wrapped in QEMU-IRIX for compatibility on modern systems." image="https://upload.wikimedia.org/wikipedia/en/6/6a/Super_Mario_64_box_cover.jpg" title="Super Mario 64 decompilation"  %}

-### Mario Kart 64
-{% include link-to-other-site.html url="https://github.com/ProjectRevoTPP/mk64" description="A very early decompilation of Mario Kart 64 (U) source" image="https://upload.wikimedia.org/wikipedia/en/7/7e/Mario_Kart_64box.png" title="A Mario Kart 64 disassembly"  %}
+## The Legend of Zelda: Ocarina of Time
+{% include link-to-other-site.html url="https://github.com/zeldaret/oot" description="This is a WIP decompilation of The Legend of Zelda: Ocarina of Time.
+The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis.
+The only build currently supported is Master Quest (Debug), but other versions are planned to be supported." image="https://upload.wikimedia.org/wikipedia/en/thumb/8/8e/The_Legend_of_Zelda_Ocarina_of_Time_box_art.png/220px-The_Legend_of_Zelda_Ocarina_of_Time_box_art.png" title="Decompilation of The Legend of Zelda: Ocarina of Time"  %}

+## The Legend of Zelda: Majora's Mask
+{% include link-to-other-site.html url="https://github.com/zeldaret/mm" description="A decompilation of The Legend of Zelda: Majora's Mask brought to you by a bunch of clever folks" image="https://upload.wikimedia.org/wikipedia/en/thumb/6/60/The_Legend_of_Zelda_-_Majora%27s_Mask_Box_Art.jpg/220px-The_Legend_of_Zelda_-_Majora%27s_Mask_Box_Art.jpg" title="Decompilation of The Legend of Zelda: Majora's Mask"  %}

 ---
 ## Nintendo GameCube